mjohndus/dyndns-netcup-sh/README.md

 **At start-up before login:**
 an ip check compares the current and the stored ip.
-If nothing has changed, the script will be aborted.
+If nothing has changed, the script will abort.
 The script starts if ip changed or option -f is set.

 **Use Argument -U as single or like -dU, -dfU:**